Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Implicit derivatives at an operator's root, and for rate-distortion problems

 \cite{csiszar1974computation} showed that the Blahut-Arimoto algorithm converges to an achieving distribution.
-An achieving distribution need not be unique, as noted by \cite{berger71} for example.
-Yet, it is a fixed point of $BA_\beta$ \eqref{eq:BA-operator-def}, or equivalently a root of the operator $F := Id - BA_\beta$ \eqref{eq:RD-operator-def}, as observed by \cite{agmon2021critical}.
+An achieving distribution need not be unique, as \cite{berger71} notes for example.
+Yet, it is a fixed point of $BA_\beta$ \eqref{eq:BA-operator-def}, or equivalently a root of the operator $F := Id - BA_\beta$ \eqref{eq:RD-operator-def}, as \cite{agmon2021critical} observed.
 Thus, to track fixed points of BA we calculate the derivative tensors of $Id - BA_\beta$ \eqref{eq:RD-operator-def}, below.
-Its bifurcations are discussed later in Section \ref{part:details}.\ref{sec:RD-bifurcations-and-root-tracking}. e.g., why should one expect rate-distortion problems to exhibit bifurcations, on types of RD bifurcations, and so forth. cf., also Section \ref{sub:taylor-method-for-RD-root-tracking}.
+See Section \ref{part:details}.\ref{sec:RD-bifurcations-and-root-tracking} on its bifurcations. e.g., why should one expect RD problems to exhibit bifurcations, on types of RD bifurcations, and so forth.
+These shall be combined with implicit derivatives in RD when reconstructing the solution curve, in Section \ref{sub:taylor-method-for-RD-root-tracking}.

 A few definitions are needed to write down the derivative tensors of $F := Id - BA_\beta$ \eqref{eq:RD-operator-def}.
 Define the real \emph{polynomial ring on countably many variables} as the following set of finite sums,